-The current forecast for staffing is an overspend of £0.660m.
+The current forecast for staffing is an overspend of £1.184m.
 This will require robust monitoring through the year.
-There are a clear set of assumptions driving this forecast in terms of when expensive project/court teams will leave the Council as new staff are onboarded from the International Social Worker cohort and the academy.
-If these assumptions change then the forecast will be revised with additional pressure being experienced.
-At present the forecasts reflect that position but this is continually being reviewed and is the key risk area for the Council, therefore if this position previously reported to members changes then this will need to come back for further decision.
+There was a clear set of assumptions originally driving the forecast in terms of when expensive project/court teams will leave the Council as new staff are onboarded from the International Social Worker cohort and the academy.
+As these assumptions have changed the forecasts have been revised with additional pressure being experienced.
+At present the forecasts reflect the current position but this is continually being reviewed and is the key risk area for the Council, therefore if this position previously reported to members changes then this will need to come back for further decision.
 This is also a key aspect of budget setting and medium-term financial planning.

-Certain areas of accommodation and support packages are forecast to overspend by £3.472m, partly due to additional packages in the late part of 2022/23 and early part of 2023/24.
+Certain areas of accommodation and support packages are forecast to overspend by £4.299m, partly due to additional packages in the late part of 2022/23 and early part of 2023/24.
 As mentioned in reports last year, packages initially have been at a higher cost than previously seen.
 However, recently improvements in practice have resulted in more children being placed in more appropriate settings at a lower cost.
 This is expected to continue throughout the year.
 Work is currently being undertaken to review forecasts for all types of care settings based on a number of children being in higher cost settings for shorter periods, which is expected to significantly impact on the forecast.
-In addition, where numbers and costs of Children with Disabilities has increased, specialist work is being undertaken to ensure health are making the appropriate contributions to the cost of care.
+In addition, where numbers and costs of

+Children with Disabilities has increased, specialist work is being undertaken to ensure health are making the appropriate contributions to the cost of care.